 In 2012, Jason presented his sold-out debut piano recital at Auckland Town Hall.
-In the 2015-16 season, Jason will be giving recital at Steinway Hall in London, St. Mary Magdalene Church in London, The Quarry Theatre in St. Luke's in Bedford, 11 piano recitals New Zealand nationwide concert tour as an artist of 2015 Chamber Music New Zealand Encompass Tour and Cosmos Hall in Seoul for the New Zealand Festival.
+In the 2015-16 season, Jason will be giving recital at Steinway Hall in London, St. Mary Magdalene Church in London, The Quarry Theatre in St. Luke's in Bedford, Korean Cultural Centre in U.K, 11 piano recitals New Zealand nationwide concert tour as an artist of 2015 Chamber Music New Zealand Encompass Tour and Cosmos Hall in Seoul for the New Zealand Festival.
 Also, he will be performing Beethoven Piano Concerto No.5 "Emperor" with Bach Musica in Auckland Town Hall and also with Bay of Plenty Symphonia in Tauranga, New Zealand.
-Jason will be making his chamber music debut with string quartet of Royal Philharmonic Orchestra members in King's Place in London performing Dohnányi Piano Quintet No.1.
-His debut CD 'Marylebone' with Austrian Gramophone was released on September last year.
+Jason will be making his chamber music debut with Odyssey Ensemble in King's Place in London performing Dohnányi Piano Quintet No.1.
+His debut album 'Marylebone' with Austrian Gramophone was released on September last year.

 Jason received his Master of Arts in piano performance with the DipRAM at the Royal Academy of Music in London under the tutelage of Christopher Elton and Joanna MacGregor in 2015.
 He received his Bachelor of Music in piano performance with First Class Honours at the University of Auckland under Dr. Rae de Lisle in 2013.
 Jason also studied at the Aspen Music Festival and School with Ann Schein and John O'Conor from 2007 to 2013.

 Jason is the first New Zealander to become the Young Steinway Artist since 2012.
 He has been a proud beneficiary of Lewis Eady Charitable Trust in Auckland since 2004, and he is an artist of 'Talent Unlimited' in London since 2014.
 In 2015, Jason became the first South Korea-born New Zealander Associate Fellow of the Royal Commonwealth Society awarded by the Queen Elizabeth Diamond Jubilee Trust.
-Since 2013, Jason has been appointed as the youngest conductor of God's Vision Church Choir in London and he became the youngest principal conductor of the Korean London Concert Choir this year.
+Since 2013, Jason has been appointed as the youngest conductor of God's Vision Church Choir in London and he became the youngest principal conductor of the Korean London Concert Choir last year.
 This year, Jason has been appointed as a School of Music Visiting Fellow at University of Auckland.